youcefm/youcefm.github.io/_posts/2020-04-11-bayesian-simulation-of-a-sir-model-in-python.markdown

 ### The Basic Ingredients of SIR Models

-For a simple and detailed step by step explanation of SIR models, I encourage you to [read this series of posts](https://www.maa.org/press/periodicals/loci/joma/the-sir-model-for-spread-of-disease-the-differential-equation-model) from the Mathematical Association of America.
-It is written in annoying pedagogical style, but the content is worth it.
-Here, I will explain the basics needed to implement our model in Python.
+The first proposed SIR model seems to date back to a [1927 paper by W. O. Kermack and A. G. McKendrick](https://royalsocietypublishing.org/doi/pdf/10.1098/rspa.1927.0118).
+For a simple step by step explanation of SIR models, I encourage you to [read this series of posts](https://www.maa.org/press/periodicals/loci/joma/the-sir-model-for-spread-of-disease-the-differential-equation-model) from the Mathematical Association of America.
+Here, I will explain the minimum needed to implement our model in Python.

-A SIR model is the simplest way to mathematically describe the spread of a virus in a population.
+A SIR model is the simplest way to mathematically describe the spread of a virus in a population over time.
 The model treats the population as a homogenous blob with random interactions between individuals, abstracting away the specific topology of the network underlying social interactions.

 It starts by considering a population susceptible to be infected by the virus (say everyone in a give city or country).
 Once the virus is introduced in the population (first infection), infected individuals transmit the virus to other susceptible individuals at the transmission rate $\beta$ per unit of time.
 Infected Individuals then "recover" from the infection at a rate $\sigma$ per unit of time, implying an infectious period of $\div{1}/{\sigma}$.
 This can be jarring to realize, but the term recovery in these models simply means the individual is no longer infectious; they could still feel terrible and eventually die.